-When the Appeals Council (AC) reviews a hearing decision or order of dismissal on its own motion (see Hearings, Appeals and Litigation Law (HALLEX) manual I-3-6-5 and I-3-6-10), the AC must give the claimant and his or her representative (if any) notice of the review.
+When the Appeals Council (AC) reviews a hearing decision or order of dismissal on its own motion (see Hearings, Appeals and Litigation Law (HALLEX) manual I-3-6-5 and I-3-6-10), the AC must give the claimant and his or her representative, if any, notice of the review.
 In the notice, the AC will explain the reasons for the proposed action and provide an opportunity for the claimant to submit additional evidence and written statements before the AC takes additional action.
-In addition to being a due process protection for the claimant, the notice is also necessary to establish the AC's jurisdiction in the case and prevent a hearing decision from becoming the final decision of the Commissioner.
+In addition to being a due process protection for the claimant, the notice is also necessary to establish the AC's jurisdiction in the claim(s) file and to prevent a hearing decision from becoming the final decision of the Commissioner.

 B. Content of Notice

-The content of an own motion notice may vary from case to case.
-For example, the content may vary depending on the facts of the case, the action proposed by the AC, the court jurisdiction in which the claimant resides, or how many days remain in which the AC can take own motion review.
+The content of an own motion notice varies in each claim depending on the facts of the claim, the action proposed by the AC, the court jurisdiction in which the claimant resides, and how many days remain for the AC to take own motion review.
 The Document Generation System templates and stored paragraphs contain appropriate language for most situations.

 In addition to providing standard notice language, the AC will consider whether additional notice language may be required based on any of the following: